sfritzell/Leaflet-Tutorial/topics/01-leaflet.md

 # About Leaflet

 [Leaflet](https://leafletjs.com/) is an open-source JavaScript library initially released in 2011 that is used for creating interactive web maps.
 You can think of it as a collection of pre-written JavaScript which takes on the most challenging work of mapping behind the scenes.
-Using only two or three simple JavaScript expressions, you can create a simple map in Leaflet, or you can build something much more complex with hundreds of lines of code.
+Using only two or three basic JavaScript expressions, you can create a simple map in Leaflet, or you can build something much more complex with hundreds of lines of code.
 The choice is yours and the tools are there!

 ## What is web-mapping?